linux-edu/Safe-Upgrade/README.md

 PRs welcome!
 Or fork and customize for your use.

-💖 Sponsor Me
+💖 Sponsor Us

-If you find my work useful, consider supporting it.
+If you find our work useful, consider supporting it.

-Your sponsorship helps me:
+Your sponsorship helps us:
 - Maintain and improve open-source tools like `safe-upgrade`
 - Create more scripts for Termux and Linux users
 - Dedicate time to education and community projects